JuliaCostaDeSousa/holbertonschool-low_level_programming/variadic_functions/README.md

 * Coding style : Betty style (betty-style.pl, betty-doc.pl)

-**If you want to check if Betty style is respected, you need to :**
+**If you want to check if Betty coding style is respected, you need to :**

 * Go to the Betty repository (https://github.com/hs-hq/Betty)